Record of a Fraudulent Court: Texas Penal Code §37.13

 The Texas legislature codified this criminal offense in Texas Penal Code Section 37.13.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 1997.

-The Penal Code codifies the Texas Record of a Fraudulent Court law under Title 8 “Offenses Against Public Administration,” Chapter 37 “Perjury and Other Falsifications.”
+The Penal Code classifies the Texas Record of a Fraudulent Court law under Title 8 “Offenses Against Public Administration,” Chapter 37 “Perjury and Other Falsifications.”
 Learn more about the Texas offense of Record of a Fraudulent Court below.

 What is the current Texas law about Record of a Fraudulent Court?